The Mindful Ox

 These allegorical drawings represent the four basic, time-honored stages of awakening and enlightenment found in Indo-Tibetan Buddhism, set forth originally nearly three thousand years ago by an almost mythical prince in India, and later to be refined by some of our planet’s most brilliant minds.
 In them, I’ve portrayed the mind as an ox.
-Even though oxherd drawings are more a form of Chinese (Ch’an) and/or Japanese (Zen) Buddhist art tradition than Tibetan tangka art, I decided to not depart from this established form, and have somewhat Westernized it.
+Even though oxherd drawings are more a form of Chinese (Ch’an) and/or Japanese (Zen) Buddhist art tradition than Tibetan tangka art, I decided to not depart from this established form, yet have Westernized it.

 Drawing 1: SAMSARA

 In SAMSARA, we are seen following the ox as it streams its thoughts, looking back to see if we are following, as we hope that in following, our thoughts will materialize and deliver to us our deepest desires for happiness.
 Yet, even in the achievement of our highest goals, we find ourselves repeating the same cycle of suffering we previously experienced.
 This cycle then starts over and again, failing repeatedly to yield to us the satisfaction we seek.
 As a result we grasp for more, all the while following behind empty-handed while our lives spill over with confusion.
 Surprisingly, this suffering, in samsara, stems directly from a complete and utter misconception of the manner in which we exist.